 How does Indistar® assist a growing number of districts and schools in need of improvement with limited staff and resources?

 Indistar’s web-based technology does the traveling so that people don’t have to, allowing coaching, monitoring, and reporting via the web.

 How will Indistar® help advance a district’s or school’s goals?

 Goals are typically constructed around a district’s or school’s core functions, such as Leadership, Curriculum, Professional Development, or Instruction.
 They are often broad statements that advance a mission.
 Specific, detailed actions are then necessary to attain a goal.
 Indistar® drives the specific, detailed actions.
 Indistar’s indicators of effective practices are research-based ways of doing things that add meaning to global goals.
 The indicators of effective practice are specific, plain language guideposts, aligned with research.
 In fact, the indicators are so specific that they can be easily assessed, clearly aligned with people responsible, set to timelines, coached, and tracked for high-quality implementation.
 Specificity matters.

 How does the coaching feature work?

-Each track includes a coaching feature that allows an external coach to offer feedback to the Leadership Team’s work.
-Coaches are first approved by the state to have access to the system.
-For example, the state may designate a coach to assist a district or school team.
-The coach then reviews the ongoing work of the team and offers comments.
+Indistar includes a coaching feature that allows an external coach to offer feedback to the Leadership Team’s work.
+The coach reviews the ongoing work of the team and offers comments.
 The Process Manager is alerted by email that a comment has been entered by a coach, and the team can then reply.
 The system maintains a thread of the dialogue between the coach and the team, and the comments can be saved or printed as a report.
 Coaches may also enter more extensive Coaching Reviews.